bertonfederico/mri_compressive_sensing/_2_mri_reconstruction/README.md

 $$

 Which is solved in an iterative mode via ADMM:
-- **Update of $ x $**: maximizes the fidelity of the portion of the data that has been kept intact by the mask in the frequency domain (in the same manner as used in the wavelet version):
+- **Update of $x$**: maximizes the fidelity of the portion of the data that has been kept intact by the mask in the frequency domain (in the same manner as used in the wavelet version):

 $$
 x^{(k+1)} = \text{FFT2D}^{-1} \left( \text{mask} \cdot \text{FFT2D}(x^k) + (1 - \text{mask}) \cdot \text{FFT2D}(z^k - u^k) \right)
 $$

-- **Update of $ z $**: minimizes the total variance term by performing a TV regularization via a proximal operator, as before:
+- **Update of $z$**: minimizes the total variance term by performing a TV regularization via a proximal operator, as before:

 $$
 z^{(k+1)} = \text{proximal}_{\frac{\lambda}{\rho}} \left( x^{(k+1)} + u^k \right)
 $$

-- **Update of the dual variable $ u $**:
+- **Update of the dual variable $u$**:

 $$
 u^{(k+1)} = u^k - z^{(k+1)} + x^{(k+1)}